raquelacevedo/Team-Profile-Generator/README.md

 * Users can add information about team manager and team members.
 * Users can input any number of team members, and they may be a mix of engineers and interns.
 * Users can view all inputed information in an HTML file that displays a team roster based on the information provided by the user.
-* Users can update there posts hrough our update feature.
-* Users can delete there posts when they have new ideas that they want to acheive.
-* Users can add images to there posts.
-* Users can costumize there post to the fullest.

 ## Setup/Installation Requirements